 (Though people have been reporting that it works if you have used one within 90 days sometimes… and sometimes it even works if you are subscribed.
 How exactly it works is a mystery.
-It also SOMETIMES unlocks KOTFE chapters, others times it does not.
-Note if you have not subscribed recently you may still be locked at level 50, 55 or 60 if you were before… I’m unsure if being preferred unlocks expansions for you.)
+Note if you have not subscribed recently you may still be locked at level 50, 55 or 60 if you were before.)

 YES I get free stuff if you use my link.
-It’s very nice and I appreciate it and can use the cartel coins towards the show… and just for fun.
+It’s very nice and I appreciate it and can use the cartel coins towards the my projects… and just for fun.
 If you subscribe I get 100 cartel coins for every month you are subbed as a bonus.
 Thanks! 🙂

 If you want more information, details and restrictions of the refer-a-friend program: http://www.swtor.com/info/friends